section-engineering-education/engineering-education/content/articles/multi-label-classification-with-scikit-multilearn/index.md

 For a detailed understanding about ensemble methods click [here](/engineering-education/boosting-algorithms-python/)

-> NOTE: In this tutorial, we will focus on the first technique, problem transformation in building our model.
+> NOTE: In this tutorial, we will focus on the first technique, problem transformation, in building our model.

-Before we start building our model let's see the dataset that we will be using.
+Before we start building our model, let's see the dataset that we will be using.

 ### Dataset

-As mentioned earlier, we will build a multi-label text classification, the model will be able to classify given text into different categories.
+As mentioned earlier, we will build a multi-label text classification, and the model will be able to classify given text into different categories.
 The categories in our dataset are `mysql`, `python`, and `php`, a text can belong to one or more of the given categories.
-If a text belongs to a certain category it is assigned `1` if it does not it is assigned `0` as shown in the image below.
+If a text belongs to a certain category it is assigned `1`; if it does not, it is assigned `0` as shown in the image below.

 ![Snip of the dataset used](/engineering-education/multi-label-classification-with-scikit-multilearn/dataset-snip.jpg)

 To download the CSV file for this dataset click [here](https://drive.google.com/file/d/1_scJyWek8DJUZ14_wZ8GXZslpwT8ubzt/view?usp=sharing).
-After downloading the dataset name it as `dataset-tags.csv`.
+After downloading the dataset, name it as `dataset-tags.csv`.

 ### Loading exploratory data analysis packages